act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Failed Example 4

-This page has `lang` attribute value of `nl` (Dutch), which does not matche the [default language of the page][default page language].
+This page has `lang` attribute value of `nl` (Dutch), which does not match the [default language of the page][default page language].
 The default language is English because the accessible texts are English, and all other text is in a `p` element with a `lang` attribute value of `nl`.

 ```html
 <html lang="nl">